aws-samples/aws-lex-v2-cfn-cr/README.md

     DeletionPolicy: Retain
     # Version number changes between updates which cause a CloudFormation
     # delete event since the version number is the physical resource ID.
-    # The following policies prevents deletion events to keep versions and
+    # The following policies prevents deletion events to retain the bot versions
-    # speed up updates
+    # and speed up updates
     UpdateReplacePolicy: Retain
     Type: Custom::LexBotVersion
     Properties: